tianon/wishlist/edge.md

 - ability to have the downloads "popover" menu be a bar on the bottom of the window again - the flyover menu is too far away from what I'm working on
 - an indicator of tabs which are currently inhibiting the screensaver, and a way to deny sites that privilege
 - something like "reader mode" but for bright white websites I'm trying to read in the dark that inverts or somehow darkens their bright colors
+- drop shadow should be removed or optional -- it screws up window sizing, window snapping, and most importantly window sharing (the shadow is part of the shared window); if I want a shadow, my window manager will add one